 A computer program is a list of instructions for a computer to execute.
 Programs come in several varieties:

-• Programs that a computer can execute directly are in binary "machine language."
+- Programs that a computer can execute directly are in binary "machine language."
 These are called executable modules.
 Common extensions are exe, com, and dll.
 In this form, instructions have two parts, the operation code which says what action to take (addition, subtraction, load, store, print, etc.) and the address, which says which memory location to use.
 In machine language, both parts are in binary code.
 In the original Paper and Pencil Computer, STOP was 000, ADD was 001, SUB was 010 (counting in binary, of course), and so forth.
 Programming in machine language is very difficult and, for this reason, rare.
 Each type of (micro) processor has its own machine language, so that programs written for one processor are not compatible with other types.

-• Slightly easier is "assembler," which uses mnemonic codes which the computer translates into binary codes.
+- Slightly easier is "assembler," which uses mnemonic codes which the computer translates into binary codes.
 This is the case with the symbolic names STOP, ADD, SUB and the similar commands for the Paper and Pencil Computer.
 However, in full assembler language, memory addresses also have symbolic names, which the computer assigns to definite memory locations.
 Assembler language programs must be translated into machine language by the computer.
 Each type of (micro)processor has its own assembler language, so that programs written for one processor are not compatible with other types.

-• Most programming is done using so-called "higher level languages" such as Basic, Fortran, Cobol and C. Here the statements are more like English, or at least algebra, and work more the way humans calculate, for example
+Cobol and C. Here the statements are more like English, or at least

-• The newest type of computer language is the so-called 4GL, for Fourth Generation Language such as C++ and Java.
+"x = a + b."
+Programs written in higher level languages also must be translated or compiled into machine language, but each type of processor has its own compiler for each computer language, so that programs written in higher level languages can be run on many different processors, by using that processor's compiler. - The newest type of computer language is the so-called 4GL, for Fourth Generation Language such as C++ and Java.
 Programs in 4GL languages must also, of course, be translated or compiled into machine language, but here the programmer need not program exactly what the computer should do, but instead sets up "objects" and "methods" for objects to use when they interact.

 In an alternate scheme, there is only a source file, and the source file is compiled into machine language line by line, as it is executed (at “run time”).
 This is slower to execute, but for short programs it can be more convenient, and since computers are so fast today, can still run quickly in terms of human reaction times.
 In this case, the computer program that does the translation from source code to machine language is called an "interpreter."
 In the case of interpretation, the source program is translated into machine language line by line on the fly as it is executed, and there is no machine language file.